 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Samoa.

 Penalties for the possession and use of illegal drugs, including cannabis, may include a prison sentence.
 Possession of drug paraphernalia is illegal.
-Suspected drug offenders can expect to be held in custody while the police investigation is underway.
-See our
+Suspected drug offenders are usually held in custody while police investigate.

 There are conservative standards of dress and behaviour in Samoa.
 Take care not to offend.

 Homosexuality is not illegal but male and female same-sex relationships are not widely accepted.

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.

 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for your medical expenses overseas or medical evacuation costs.
 This can be very expensive and cost you many thousands of dollars upfront.

 - what circumstances and activities are and are not covered under your policy